docker/docs/docker-store/certify-images.md

 ## Inspection Output

 By default, `inspectDockerimage` displays output locally to `stdout` (the default), JSON, and HTML.
-You can also upload output to Docker Store, which is recommended for admnistrator verification.
+You can also upload output to Docker Store, which is recommended for administrator verification.

 -  **Upload to Docker Store** (by entering `product-id` at the commandline).